decretist/Dissertation/Chapter3/chapter3.md

 access to is a PDF dated Fribourg 2007.
 BibTex records in merged.bib are inconsistent as to whether to use the author's or editor's name as the basis for the tag.**

-[^11]: "their authority deriving mainly from the fact that they consisted mostly of quotations" @winroth_making_2000, 191.

 [^12]: "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly